wdebruin321/oci_config/REFERENCE.md

 ### create_block_volume_backup

-Create a backup from the specfied block volume.
+Create a backup from the specified block volume.
 The backup will be made in the same compartment as the source volume.

 **Supports noop?** false